pypa/packaging.python.org/source/glossary.rst

         or other resources, or some combination thereof that is intended to be packaged into a :term:`Distribution <Distribution Package>`.

-        Since most projects create :term:`Distributions <Distribution Package>` using either :pep:`518` ``build-system``, :ref:`distutils` or
+        Since projects create :term:`Distributions <Distribution Package>` using a :term:`build backend` specified in the :ref:`[build-system] table
+        <pyproject-guide-build-system-table>` of their :term:`pyproject.toml` file
-        :ref:`setuptools`, another practical way to define projects currently is something that contains a :term:`pyproject.toml`, :term:`setup.py`, or :term:`setup.cfg` file at the root of the project source directory.
+        (or with the deprecated practice of having a :term:`setup.py` without an accompanying :file:`pyproject.toml`), another practical way to define projects currently is something that contains a :file:`pyproject.toml` or :file:`setup.py` file at the root of the project source directory.

         Python projects must have unique names, which are registered on :term:`PyPI <Python Package Index (PyPI)>`.
 Each project will then